AngeloGalav/NGINX-OPA-Authz/README.md

                        |
                        |
 ```

+1. The user makes a request through the frontend/debug_requester. **BEWARE**: the user must already be authenticated.
+2. NGINX reverse proxy processes the request, and sends it to OPA
+3. OPA makes a decision using its rules and data, and sends it to the Reverse Proxy
+4. NGINX then receives the data coming from OPA and processes it:
+        * If `allow != true`, then NGINX forbids the request to continue further, and sends code 403 to the requesting user.
+        * Else, if `allow == true`, NGINX forwards the request to the Service Server.
+5. (and 6) If the Service Server returns a response, it goes through the Reverse Proxy and gets returned to the server.

 ## How to use
 You can use the following commands in order to start the Docker containers